Ruby Harris

-Ruby is a Scrum Master with Headforwards working with multiple clients in our Projects Team.
-She lives in Redruth with her partner Ben, Golden Retriever Molly, two lovebirds (Mango & Rupert) and her house rabbit Binky.
+Ruby is a Scrum Master & Product Owner with Headforwards working with multiple clients in our Projects Team.
+She lives in Redruth with her husband Ben, Golden Retriever Molly, two lovebirds (Mango & Rupert) and her house rabbit Binky.
 Outside of work she loves walking her dog, going to the gym, paddle boarding and BBQs.

 In a 2019 report surveying over 3000 members of the UK tech community, the BIMA found that ‘tech people’ are five times more depressed than the UK average, and feel as stressed as those in high intensity professions like medical work.